rhomobile/rhomobile-docs/eb/en/edge/api/Notification.md

 ## Overview
 The Notification API allows you to provide feedback to the user, either auditory, tactile or visual.
 Use this API to give a visual popup window, sound the device beeper or illuminate the device LEDs (hardware permitting).
 ## Enabling the API
-This API is part of the `coreapi` extension that is included automatically.
-    :::ruby
-    extensions: ["coreapi"]

-## JavaScript Usage
-Be sure to review the [JavaScript API Usage](/guide/api_js) guide for important information about using this API in JavaScript.

-## Ruby Usage
-Be sure to review the [Ruby API Usage](/guide/api_ruby) guide for important information about using this API in Ruby.
+In order to use this API you must TBD INSERT Eb specific instructions here